-When designing her room I wanted to create a space that would grow with her.
+When designing her modern pink girls room I wanted to create a space that would grow with her.
 She was 10 months old when we first moved in and so past the newborn nursery stage.
-Because of that I wanted to create a room that was modern and perfect for a little girl, somewhere we could play together, but also that she could enjoy with friends when she grows a little older.
+Because of that I wanted to create a room that was modern and perfect for a little girl.
+Somewhere we could play together, but also that she could enjoy with friends when she grows a little older.

 Cot Bed: Silver Cross Notting Hill

 The theme for her room kind of evolved over time.
 When she was first-born, we were in the process of moving house so she didn’t have a proper ‘nursery’.
 I bought a few token bits for the guest room which sat on a shelf above her clothes rail.
 One of these was a little wooden stacking rainbow from Pixistuff.
 I loved the pastel colours of the rainbow so much that a ‘rainbow’ theme was born and the colour scheme kind of stemmed from there.

 I chose pink for the walls because, well because I love pink and what little girl doesn’t want a pink bedroom?
 Choosing the right shade of pink was a bit of a labour of love because I didn’t want anything too candyfloss looking.
 After working through what felt like the whole of the Farrow and Ball paint chart, I finally decided on one called ‘Blush Pink’ by Dulux..
 It’s actually more of a peachy pink and quite a soft shade which is exactly what I had in mind.

 Because pink can be a pretty overwhelming colour, I didn’t want the space to appear too sickly sweet.
 So I used a feature wall to break up the block of colour.
 I opted for a white wall with black dots because I thought it gave the femininity of the pink a bit of an edge.
 I love clean, crisp lines and Scandinavian design.
 So I knew the decor bits that I intended to buy would work well with the three colours combined.